joandrsn/mhci-exam/04_skeumorphism.md

 # Question 4

 ## Why is it important for designers know the difference between devices and platforms when we design for them?
+Because each platform brings different strengths and weaknesses with them.

 ## What is skeuomorphism?
 ### Skeuomorphic Design